restify/clients/README.md

  * writing a trace log message indicating that you're making a request
  * modifying opts.headers to include additional headers in the outbound request

+The `ctx` option is an empty object which will also be passed to afterSync().
+The beforeSync() function can add any data specific to this request that it wants afterSync() to have for this request by attaching it to this object.

 If passed, the value of the `afterSync` parameter should be a function with the following prototype:

-    function afterSync(err, req, res) {
+    function afterSync(err, req, res, ctx) {

 which takes an error object (if the request failed), and the [req](http://restify.com/#request-api) and [res](http://restify.com/#response-api) objects as defined in the restify documentation.
+The `ctx` option is the same context object that was passed to the `beforeSync` handler for this request (empty Object by default).
 The `afterSync` caller is most useful for logging the fact that a request completed and indicating errors or response details to a tracing system.

 A full example might be: